 Candy Wheeler was quite the prima donna as a child.
 She knew what she wanted and did whatever it took to get it.

 Much didn’t change when Candy grew up.
 Always the independent spirit, Candy moved out on her own just after high school.
 And although she worked, she dreamed of being a full-time Mom and wife—she just hadn’t found the right man.

 Candy dated, even had a few sexual encounters, but none of them were what she was looking for.
 The man she intended to marry would be wealthy—that was her first, and most ardent, rule.

 The first time she laid eyes on Pat Montgomery, she wasn’t too happy.
 She found him too introverted and not very handsome but Pat was destined to be wealthy someday, so Candy gave it another chance.

 When Pat proposed to Candy, she decided it was as close to what she wanted that she was to get any time soon and so she agreed.
 Not quite yet of the upper financial class, the couple had a small wedding followed by a fairly inexpensive honeymoon.

-By 1979, Pat was earning a good income at Texas Instruments, the couple had a son and a daughter, and they had purchased their dream home in Lucas, Texas – not too very far from the estate made famous by the Dallas television show popular of the time.
+By 1979, Pat was earning a good income at Texas Instruments.
+The couple had a son and a daughter, and they had purchased their dream home in Lucas, Texas—not too far from the estate made famous by the Dallas television show popular of the time.

 To outsiders looking in, Candy Montgomery appeared to have it all.
 The perfect life.